Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Introduction

-The Tight-Binding (TB) approach, heavily used in solid-state physics, is capable of predicting the band structure and the topological properties of a crystal, while using a small set of parameters and basis functions in comparison to ab-initio models or exact electromagnetic solvers.
-Thus, these models allow for the simulation of much larger systems using fewer computational resources.
+The tight-binding (TB) approach, widely used in solid-state physics, can reproduce a crystal's band structure and topological properties while using a small set of parameters and basis functions compared to \textit{ab initio} models or exact electromagnetic solvers.
+Thus, these models allow the simulation of much larger systems using fewer computational resources.

-Sadly, the extension of a TB approach from electronics to PhCs is not straightforward.
-Electronic systems naturally display a set of atomic orbitals which can be mathematically mapped to a set of exponentially confined states known as maximally localized Wannier Functions (WFs).
-This set of functions can be directly used as a basis for a TB model.
-Finding such a basis of confined states in PhCs is not obvious.
+Unfortunately, extending the TB approach from electronics to PhCs is not straightforward.
+Electronic systems naturally display a set of orbitals that can be mathematically mapped to a set of exponentially confined states known as maximally localized Wannier Functions (WFs).
+This set of functions is, ideally, exponentially localized and thus well-suited for a basis for a TB model.
+As we will see, finding such a basis for confined states in PhCs is not trivial.

 In 1D and 2D PhCs, decoupling the solutions to the wave equation into scalar transverse electric (TE) and transverse magnetic (TM) modes is always possible.
-Doing so, one can express Maxwell's equations as a scalar eigenproblem which is directly analogous to the spinless Schrödinger equation.
-In such scenarios, a photonic equivalent of maximally localized WFs can always be found \cite{gupta2022wannier, romano2018wannier, albert2000generalized} following standard solid-state Wannierization methods.
-Consequently, one can use these functions directly as basis set of states to construct a reliable TB model of the crystal under study.
+By doing so, one can express Maxwell's equations as a scalar eigenproblem directly analogous to the spinless Schrödinger equation.
+In such scenarios, a photonic equivalent of maximally-localized WFs can always be found \cite{gupta2022wannier, romano2018wannier, albert2000generalized, busch2003wannier} following standard solid-state Wannierization methods.
+Consequently, one can use these functions directly as a basis set of states to construct a reliable TB model of the crystal under study.